swift-server/sswg/proposals/0029-jwsetkit.md

 All types conform to `JSONWebAlgorithm` and can be type-erased using `AnyJSONWebAlgorithm`.

-New algorithms can be defined and registered using `register` method of each type by declaring public and private key classes and associated data.
+New algorithms can be defined and registered using a `register` method of each type by declaring public and private key classes and associated data.

 ### JWK

-All key types including CommonCrypto's `SecKey` and `SecCertificate` and CryptoKit's types including `P256`, `P384`, `P521` and `SymmetricKey` can be encoded to JWK using JSONEncoder or be deserialized from JWK using JSONDecoder.
+All key types including CommonCrypto's `SecKey` and `SecCertificate` and CryptoKit's types including `P256`, `P384`, `P521` and `SymmetricKey` can be encoded to JWK using `JSONEncoder` or be deserialized from JWK using `JSONDecoder`.

 This library also provides custom key types:
 1. To support other key types such as `AES-CBC-HMAC`, `AES-GCM` and `HMAC`.